 SECTION I: Section 2-6.10(a) of Chapter 6 of Title 2 is hereby amended to read as follows:

 “(a) Salary.
-Effective December 11, 2022, County Supervisors will receive a salary increase of seven percent (7.0%).,iveTwenty-Six4644,526.46”
+Effective the first full pay period after the effective date of this section, each County Supervisor shall be paid an annual salary of Forty-Four Thousand Five Hundred Twenty-Six and 46/100ths ($44,526.46) Dollars.”

 SECTION II: Constitutionality: If any section, subsection, sentence, clause or phrase of this ordinance is for any reason held to be unconstitutional, such decision shall not affect the validity of the remaining portion of this ordinance.
 The Board of Supervisors hereby declares that it would have passed this ordinance and each section, subsection, sentence, clause or phrase thereof, irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional.